GraphQL implementation guide

 Follow the instructions in the Permission Definition File section to create raw permission YAML files using the bin/permission command.
 This step is the same for both REST API and GraphQL implementations.

-Step 4: Create Assignable Permissions
+Step 4: Create or Update Assignable Permissions

 Goal: Bundle raw permissions into assignable permissions for a simpler user experience.